Paperback-iOS/website/src/help/guides/getting-started.md

 If you are a patron, you will receive an email to your patreon address regarding information about accessing Paperback through TestFlight.
 The TestFlight version of the application contains many additional beta features which can be used before it becomes available on the App Store.

 ::: warning Warning
 This app requires iOS 13.4+ or iPadOS 13.4+.
 If you have an older version, the app will CRASH.
-Paperback is NOT designed for older iOS versions.
+Paperback is NOT designed for older iOS and iPadOS versions.
 :::

 :::: el-tabs